haejiyun/Advanced-Statistics/README.md

 ----------
 ## [R] Coffee Bean Price Prediction with Time Series Method

-In this project, time series analysis is used to predict future prices of coffee beans based on historical price data.
-The dataset spans from January 2005 to December 2020 and includes daily records of the highest, lowest, opening, and closing prices, as well as the volume of transactions.
+This project leverages time series analysis to forecast future coffee bean prices using historical data.
+The dataset, covering the period from January 2005 to December 2020, includes daily records of key pricing metrics: the highest, lowest, opening, and closing prices, along with the transaction volumes.

-The project begins with an exploratory analysis, using tools like chronograms, month plots, and lag plots to understand the data's temporal structure.
-Various time series models, including ARIMA, SARIMA, and exponential smoothing, are then applied to forecast future prices.
-The performance of these models is compared to select the most accurate and reliable method for predicting future trends in coffee prices.
+In the exploratory phase, visual tools like chronograms, month plots, and lag plots are used to uncover underlying patterns and seasonal trends in the data.
+Following this, several time series models such as ARIMA, SARIMA, and exponential smoothing are implemented to generate price forecasts.
+These models are rigorously compared to identify the most accurate and robust approach for predicting future price movements, providing valuable insights into market trends and volatility.

 <p align="center">
   <img src="https://github.com/haejiyun/Advanced-Statistics/blob/main/Time%20Series/sarima.png" width="400" height="180">